dedukun/relative-motions.yazi/README.md

 | `x`     | Cut           |
 | `d`     | Delete motion |

-This must be followed by a direction, which can be `j`, `k` or repeating the command key, which will default the direction down, e.g. `2yy` will copy two lines down.
+This however must be followed by a direction, which can be `j`, `k` or repeating the command key, which will default the direction down, e.g. `2yy` will copy two lines down.